noppingen/grav-plugin-file_exists/README.md

 # Usage

-In your Twig template you can use `file_exists()` test for existing files. the plugin returns a bool value:
+In your Twig template you can use `file_exists()` to test for existing files.
+The plugin returns a bool value:

 - **true** if the specified file exists
 - **fals** if it does not exist